University of the Philippines College of Law: Bocobo Hall

 Adjacent to Malcolm Hall is Bocobo Hall, which houses the University of the Philippines Law Center.
 The Law Center was established in 1964 as an agency attached to the College of Law, for the purpose of conducting continuing legal education programs, as well as legal research and publications.
 The Law Center is the university center for legal publishing, legal research, and law conferences.
 It is composed of 4 Institutes, namely, the Institute of Government and Law Reform, the Institute of Human Rights, the Institute of International Legal Studies, and the Institute of Judicial Administration.
-The Law Center also hosts the offices of the Office of the National Administrative Registrar, an agency of the Philippine government which registers all national government statutes and issuances.

 To "popularize" the law, the Law Center conducts programs in legal literacy and street law ("practical law") in cooperation with non-governmental organizations (NGOs), student organizations, and the local barangays.
 Extension programs happen in the form of barangay legal education seminars to reach the grassroots level.

 Henry Sy Sr. Hall

 Henry Sy Sr. Hall opened in 2016 and houses the UP Bonifacio Global City campus.
 It serves as a satellite unit of UP Diliman.
 Located at the Bonifacio Global City district in Taguig, the campus hosts classes of the College of Law, and graduate courses and professional degree programs of other academic arms of UP Diliman, such as the Virata School of Business and the School of Statistics.

-The nine-level structure is the 17th constituent unit of the UP System and was built at a cost of around P400 million through a donation by SM Investments.
-The campus building is named after Henry Sy, former chairman and CEO of SM Investments.
+The nine-level structure is the 17th constituent unit of the UP System and was built at a cost of around P400 million through a donation by SM Investments (SMIC).
+The campus building is named after Henry Sy, founder of the SM Group of companies as well as former chairman and CEO of SMIC.